danirus/django-comments-xtd/docs/tutorial.rst

        {% load md2 %}
        {{ content|markdown:"safe, code-friendly, code-color" }}

-After reloading the comment's page it will look like this:
+Now our project is ready to show comments posted in Markdown.
+After reloading, the comment's page will look like this:

 .. image:: images/markdown-comment.png